Why Are So Many People Using Cocaine Today?

 - Spends most of their time obtaining and using cocaine.

 - Stealing, shoplifting, burglary or homicide to gain money for cocaine.

 - Increased absences from work or school, job loss, failing grades, dropouts.

 - Continuing to use cocaine despite knowledge about the mental and physical consequences.

-As with any other drug, the initial use of cocaine is a voluntary choice, however, compulsive use frequently follows, and professional treatment will be necessary for successfully overcoming the effects of the drug and discontinuing use permanently.
+As with any other drug, people using cocaine do it as a voluntary choice; however, compulsive use frequently follows.
+At this point, professional treatment will be necessary for successfully overcoming the effects of the drug and discontinuing use permanently.